deploymenttheory/.github/profile/README.md

 ## Why Go

-Device management has historically been written in whatever language the vendor shipped an SDK in — PowerShell here, Python there, Swift or C when you need to touch the OS.
-That fragments tooling, testing and hiring.
-We picked one language and went all the way down.
+Device management has historically been written in whatever language the vendor shipped an SDK in (if one even exists).
+PowerShell here, Bash there, Swift or .Net when you need to touch the OS.
+This fragments tooling, testing and hiring.
+We picked one language and have gone all in.

-- **One static binary, every platform.** Cross-compile from CI, ship a single artifact to macOS, Windows and Linux.
+- **One static binary, covers every platform.** Cross-compile from CI, ship a single artifact to macOS, Windows and Linux.
 No runtime, no interpreter, no dependency chain on the endpoint.
-- **Typed, not stringly-typed.** API surfaces and OS APIs are generated from vendor metadata — win32metadata, DDF v2, Clang ASTs, OpenAPI specs — so mistakes surface at compile time, not at 3am on a production estate.
-- **Fast enough to run at fleet scale.** Concurrency is a language primitive.
-Iterating thousands of devices is a `for` loop and a goroutine pool, not a batching strategy.
-- **Testable like real software.** Unit tests, race detection, fuzzing, coverage and static analysis are standard toolchain, so device automation gets the same rigour as application code.
-- **It reaches the metal.** With `cgo` and `purego` we bind Win32, WinRT, the WDK and macOS frameworks directly.
-Work that used to require C, Swift or .NET now happens in the same language as the rest of the stack.

 ---